pixie-io/pixie/demos/applications/sockshop/README.md

 ./monitoring_manifests/grafana/grafana-svc.yaml
 ```

+## Preset user credential

+You can login with the username `user` and password `password`.
+Note that they are chosen
+intentionally to be easier to memorize.

 ## Running the demo on GKE
 At the time of writing (Apr 2019), we had a GKE cluster running under the name `dev-cluster`.
 (See the hipster-shop README to setup a cluster from scratch.)